contactrameezraja/atto-credit-risk/README.md

 - **Feature drift:** Monitor the distributions of input features over time.
 If the average transaction count drops significantly, the incoming data may have changed shape.
 - **Latency (p50, p95, p99):** The 100ms requirement needs monitoring, not just testing.
 A p95 over 80ms is an early warning.
 - **Error rate:** Percentage of requests returning 4xx or 5xx.
 Spike means something is wrong with either input data quality or the model.
-- **Default rate (actual vs predicted):** Once you have ground truth (did the customer actually default after 90 days?), compare it to what the model predicted.
-This is the ultimate measure of model health.
+- **Default rate (actual vs predicted):** Onec we have ground truth (did the customer actually default after 90 days?), compare it to what the model predicted.
+This will be our measure of model health.

 **What could go wrong:**

 - **Model drift.** The economy changes, customer behaviour shifts, or a new type of fraud appears.
 The model was trained on historical patterns that may not hold.
 Regular retraining on fresh data is essential.
 - **Data drift.** A new transaction feed starts sending descriptions in a different format.
 The text processing breaks silently and the `has_*` features all become 0.
-The model still runs but its predictions are garbage.
+The model still runs but its predictions are not accuracte.
 - **Class imbalance getting worse.** If the default rate drops from 12% to 2%, the model's threshold of 0.5 becomes wrong.
-You'd need to recalibrate.
+I would need to recalibrate.
 - **Stale model.** If nobody retrains the model for 6 months, it's making decisions on outdated patterns.
 There should be a scheduled retraining cadence with a holdout validation check before deploying a new version.
 - **Adversarial inputs.** In credit, customers or brokers can game the system if they know which features the model looks at.
 Monitoring for unusual patterns in input data helps catch this.